HypertextAssassin0273/HypertextAssassin0273.github.io/blog-posts/_posts/2021-03-25-optimized-minimal-custom-vector-class.md

   overlay:    true
 ---

 Hey Lads, so I've been working on Custom approach for improving & optimizing **STL::vector** (contiguous) container.
-Also recently, I shared 2 posts in this regard to improve Vector class by implementing **'Rule of Three' (covering copy- semantics)** & sharing an article to implement the [**'Rule of Five' (covering move- semantics)**](https://www.internalpointers.com/post/c-rvalue-references-and-move-semantics-beginners).
+Also recently, I shared 2 posts in this regard to improve Vector class by implementing **'Rule of Three' (covering copy- semantics)** & further [**'Rule of Five' (covering move- semantics)**](https://www.internalpointers.com/post/c-rvalue-references-and-move-semantics-beginners).

 Now, after implementing both of these Rules, I realized that still my Vector class was inefficient to carry out larger operations.
 So, I did my further research & found out that these Vectors basically work by separate **Allocation** & **Construction**.
 Yes, you heard it right.
 Allocation & Construction are 2 separate concepts which you normally implement both at same time by declaring object/array of objs with **'new/malloc'** keyword.